 the price of the noncallable bond, that is, price of the bond using

 price of the option, that is, price of the option using Black's

 The Agency OAS is the spread, when used in the previous formula, yields the market price.
 Financial Instruments Toolbox supports these functions:

 Compute the OAS of the callable bond using the Agency OAS model.

-Price the callable bond OAS using Agency using the OAS model.
+Price the callable bond OAS using the Agency OAS model.